Ivan-paik/uzhgorod2000.yahoo.com_homework_rep/README.md

-This is an uzhgorod2000@yahoo.com home work repository
+This is an uzhgorod2000@yahoo.com homework repository (file in HW_02)